FREVA-CLINT/freva/docs/source/FrevaCli.rst

 This section introduces the usage of the freva command line interface - *cli*.
-The tutorial assumes that you have already access to ``freva`` either, because you've installed it yourself an instance has been setup by the freva *admin* team.
+The tutorial assumes that you have already access to ``freva`` either because you've setup an instance yourself or one has been setup by the freva *admin* team.
 Hence it is assumed that you know how to get or access freva.
-If this is not the case please contact one of your freva *admin* for help.
+If this is not the case please contact one of your freva *admins* for help.

 A general usage overview of the available freva sub-commands is available via the ``--help`` option: